Tax

 • Allowable Expenses - Owners can claim capital allowances on furnishings, equipment and integral features of the property, reducing total taxable income.

-• Capital Gains Tax (CGT) - FHL properties qualify for Business Asset Disposal Relief, potentially reducing CGT to 10% on gains if sold.
+• Capital Gains Tax (CGT) - FHL properties qualify for Business Asset Disposal Relief (BADR), potentially reducing CGT to 10% on gains if sold.
 They also qualify for Roll-Over Relief and Gift Hold-Over Relief which can defer a capital gain.

 • Inheritance Tax (IHT) - FHL properties can qualify for Business Property Relief (BPR), providing there is sufficient business activity to demonstrate a trade, potentially reducing the value of the business for IHT purposes by up to 100%.

-The UK Budget 2024 announced the abolition of the FHL regime, effective from April 2025.
-This decision is part of the government's initiative to ensure fairer taxation within the property rental sector.
+The Government’s decision to abolish the FHL regime is part of the initiative to ensure fairer taxation within the property rental sector.
 The Budget report estimated this change would raise £35 million in taxes in 2025/26 increasing to £245 million in 2028/29.
-However, currently there is no further guidance nor draft legislation available, creating uncertainty for taxpayers.
-With the General Election imminent, it remains to be seen whether the newly elected government will proceed or not with abolition of the FHL regime.

 What actions can property owners take?

-• Sell or pass on the rental property - Consider accelerating plans to sell or gift the property to avail of existing reliefs, such as Business Asset Disposal Relief and Gift holdover relief.
+• Sell or pass on the rental property - Consider accelerating plans to sell or gift the property to avail of existing reliefs, such as BADR and Gift holdover relief.
+BADR may continue to apply to a disposal that occurs within the normal 3-year period following cessation, provided the business satisfied the FHL conditions prior to the commencement date.

 • Seek professional advice to steer financial planning and tax strategy - Consult with tax advisers to understand the full impact of these changes and explore alternative tax planning strategies.